blobaa/bba-did-method-specification/docs/markdown/spec.md

 As a precondition it is assumed that the DID controller has an Ardor account created and access to the DDOT one wants to link to the DID.

 The first step in the creation process is to store the DDOT with a supported storage mechanism.
 The Ardor Cloud Storage mechanism is used here.
-To store the DDOT, the DID controller must create a data cloud transaction, as explained in the Ardor Cloud Storage section, and memories the full hash `txh_s` of the transaction to associate the DDOT with the DID.
-A sample transaction is available [here](https://testardor.jelurida.com/index.html?account=ARDOR-S27P-EHWT-8D2L-937R7&chain=IGNIS&modal=transaction_info_modal&fullhash=d50168874504b75afa2880f62ef20c9a2b9b9d8e1dc846c6802fb857462a8dd5).
+To store the DDOT, the DID controller must create a data cloud transaction, as explained in the Ardor Cloud Storage section, and memories the transaction full hash `txh_s` to associate the DDOT with the DID.
+A sample transaction can be found [here](https://testardor.jelurida.com/index.html?account=ARDOR-S27P-EHWT-8D2L-937R7&chain=IGNIS&modal=transaction_info_modal&fullhash=d50168874504b75afa2880f62ef20c9a2b9b9d8e1dc846c6802fb857462a8dd5).

 The next step is to register the DID.
-To do so, the DID controller creates a DID attestation for the Ardor account one controls, with a newly generated DID Id and the storage transaction hash `txh_s` as a DDOT reference.
-A sample transaction is available [here](https://testardor.jelurida.com/index.html?account=ARDOR-S27P-EHWT-8D2L-937R7&chain=IGNIS&modal=transaction_info_modal&fullhash=0239684aef4c0d597b4ca5588f69327bed1fedfd576de35e5099c32807bb520e).
+To do so, the DID controller creates a DID attestation for the Ardor account the controller controls with a newly generated DID Id and the storage transaction hash `txh_s` as a DDOT reference.
+A sample transaction can be found [here](https://testardor.jelurida.com/index.html?account=ARDOR-S27P-EHWT-8D2L-937R7&chain=IGNIS&modal=transaction_info_modal&fullhash=0239684aef4c0d597b4ca5588f69327bed1fedfd576de35e5099c32807bb520e).

 The last step is to create the DID string.
 The DID string can now be created by concatenating the DID prefix `did:bba:` with the network character on which the DID was registered and the full hash `txh_d` of the authentication transaction in the following way: `did:baa:<m or empty (without leading ':') for mainnet / t for testnet>:txh_d` An example DID is `did:baa:t:0239684aef4c0d597b4ca5588f69327bed1fedfd576de35e5099c32807bb520e`.